 The power of personalisation

 Personalisation is a very powerful tool to boost engagement, drive value and ultimately ensure members stick around for the long haul.
-It is critical to reaching out to, and retaining, a loyal membership.
+It is critical to reaching out to and retaining a loyal membership and unlocking member engagement.

 There is no place for a ‘one size fits all’ approach.
 The risk with that kind of blanket strategy is you become an impersonal, faceless membership platform members soon tire of and disengage from because you don’t reflect their values, needs and preferences, wherever they are on their membership journey.